UN: Extremism threatens Geneva Conventions

 “Dear colleagues, while the Geneva Conventions are universally ratified, it is clear by the obvious terrible suffering in today’s conflicts that they are not universally respected,” he said.
 “Too often ICRC sees the impact on people when IHL is violated — indiscriminate killing, torture, rape, cities destroyed, psychological trauma inflicted.
 But continued violations of the law do not mean the law is inadequate, but rather that efforts to ensure respect are inadequate.
 We can — and must — do more.
 You can do more.”

-Jonathan Cohen, the acting US ambassador to the UN, said that the Geneva conventions are so respected that they have become “synonymous with ethical behavior during war.”
+Jonathan Cohen, the acting US ambassador to the UN, said that the Geneva conventions are so respected that they have the world's gold standard for conflict.

+"Much has changed in the past 70 years," he said.
+"New technologies have emerged, which allow for greater precision in many cases, but also more deadly force.
+The rise of terrorist groups like Al Qaeda and ISIS has created new challenges as states work to defeat enemies who abide by no rules whatsoever.
+Today, the Geneva Conventions remain some of the very few universally-ratified international treaties.
+They are a powerful articulation of international humanitarian law and have become synonymous with ethical behavior in war."

 South Africa’s UN ambassador, Jerry Matthews Matjila, delivered a statement on behalf of the three African countries sitting on the Security Council, which include Ivory Coast and Equatorial Guinea.